Master of Arts in Liberal Studies (MALS) and Hispanic Studies

-MALS and Hispanic Studies
+MALS Degree + Post-Baccalaureate Certificate in Hispanic Studies

-Note: For MALS students not pursuing a concentration in Hispanic Studies, only nine non-GLS graduate credit hours will be accepted towards the MALS degree and only six credit hours for cross-listed courses may be used.
+- Under the general option, only nine non-GLS graduate credit hours will be accepted towards the MALS degree and only six credit hours for cross-listed courses may be used.